reahl/reahl/reahl-doc/doc/tutorial/buildingblocks.rst

 A collection of  :class:`~reahl.web.fw.View`\ s  are usually created to work together with one another.
 One :class:`~reahl.web.fw.View` may refer to another in order to transition a user from the one :class:`~reahl.web.fw.View` to the other, for example.
-A collection of  :class:`~reahl.web.fw.View`\ s that are designed to work together like this is called a :class:`~reahl.web.fw.Region`.
+A collection of  :class:`~reahl.web.fw.View`\ s that are designed to work together like this is called a :class:`~reahl.web.fw.UserInterface`.

 A simple web application is just that: a collection of  :class:`~reahl.web.fw.View`\ s  designed to work together.
-Complicated web applications may be composed of several different :class:`~reahl.web.fw.Region`\ s (as explained much later).
+Complicated web applications may be composed of several different :class:`~reahl.web.fw.UserInterface`\ s (as explained much later).

 There are common user interface elements present on all the different URLs of a web application.
 It would be cumbersome to have to add these